Electronic-Mango/reddit-python-api/README.md

 ```

-### Returned submissions type
+### Returned articles type

-Returned type is a list of submissions, where each submission is a `dict`/`json` directly returned by official Reddit API.
+Returned type is a list of articles, where each article is a `dict`/`json` directly returned by official Reddit API.

 You can check official Reddit API documentation for:
  * users - https://www.reddit.com/dev/api/#GET_user_{username}_submitted
  * subreddits - https://www.reddit.com/dev/api/#GET_hot (and other endpoints for different sort types)

 Returned dicts are [`listings`](https://www.reddit.com/dev/api/#listings) directly from official Reddit API.
-Submission contents are quite long, but I've left their additional parsing the user.
+Article contents are quite long, but I've left their additional parsing the user.
-Here is an example of one submission dict:
+Here is an example of one article dict:
 ```python
 {
     'approved_at_utc': None,